DIAGNijmegen/git-novice/_episodes/07-github.md

 - "`git pull` copies changes from a remote repository to a local repository."
 ---

+> ## Github: Your account and the organisation
+>
+> In this section please create the repo on your own account,
+> for anything else DIAG related please create it in the DIAGNijmegen
+> organisation (see a later lesson).
+{: .callout}

 Version control really comes into its own when we begin to collaborate with other people.
 We already have most of the machinery we need to do this; the only thing missing is to copy changes from one repository to another.